lucianofullstack/articles/_posts/2023-04-09-star-rating-using-css.md

 tags: snippets html css rating
 ---

-## Create a rating system using minimum HTML markup.
+## Create a rating system using minimum HTML.

 ### The goal